-We operate our wireless business using radio spectrum licensed from Sprint under the Sprint management agreements.
+We operate our wireless business using radio spectrum made available by Sprint under the Sprint management agreements.
 Our wireless business is directly or indirectly subject to, or affected by, a number of regulations and requirements of the FCC and other governmental authorities that apply to providers of commercial mobile radio services ("CMRS").